yehia67/documentation/getting-started/0.1/network/iota-networks.md

 ### Nodes

-The IOTA Foundation hosts the following public nodes on the Devnet:
+The IOTA Foundation hosts the following nodes that you can use to connect to the Devnet:

 #### Load balancer node